eugenusb/eugenusb.github.io/_posts/2021-10-10-Problemsetting.md

 # The challenge

 A couple of years ago, I was assigned as Teacher Assistant to the *Advanced Calculus* course for second-year math students.
-There is a wonderful textbook for this course, *Espaços Metricos* by Lages Lima (original in portuguese) which contains an awful lot of interesting exercises.
+There is a wonderful textbook for this course, *Espaços Metricos* by Lages Lima (*Metric spaces*, original in portuguese) which contains an awful lot of interesting exercises.
 When the time to prepare the exams arrived, I was faced with the seemingly impossible task of coming up with exercises that:

 + Didn't appear in Lima's book, which most students read and know,
 + Didn't appear in a previous exam, since student got access to statements and resolutions of many old exam,